ticofab/ticofab.github.io/_posts/2018-08-16-distributed-websocket-server-with-akka-http.md

 The glorious [Akka Streams](https://doc.akka.io/docs/akka/2.5.14/stream/stream-introduction.html#motivation) library has everything we need.
 An experimental feature lets us materialize a local Source into a `StreamRef`.
 You can think of that as the equivalent of `ActorRef` for Streams; to name one, they both accomplish location transparency.
-We can then send pass the reference to the server and create there the handling Flow.
+We can then pass the reference to the server and create there the handling Flow.

 In this example, as the server receives an incoming Websocket connection, it asks its supervisor to provide a materialized source for streaming down messages: